Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 {% end %}

 Which topic?
 Ah!
 The frozen Room List!
 Sorters are _not_ the culprit.
 There.
 Happy?
 Short enough?

 These details were important.
 Kind of.
 I hope you've learned something along the lines.
-Next, let's see how a sorter works, and how it is responsible for our memory pressure and lock contention.
+Next, let's see how a sorter works, and how it could be responsible for our memory pressure and lock contention.

-### Randomness
+## Randomness

 Taking a step back, I was asking myself: <q>Is it really frozen?</q>.
 Cherry on the cake: I was unable to reproduce the problem!
 Even the reporters of